tsudijon/dynamic_networks/README.md

 - persim
 - gudhi

 See `requirements.txt` for a full list of dependencies.
+You can install the package via pip as

+`pip3 install tdadynamicnetworks`.

 ## Code Description and Pipeline usage